konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 community.
 Over the last 4-5 years, researchers started to look into these two questions and found out that having a connection between the specification and the implementation is much more useful than it was initially thought.
-(The engineers were telling this to me that all the time!)
+(The engineers were telling this to me all the time!)
 Check [the prior work section](#10-prior-work) for the papers and talks on this topic.
 Roughly speaking, the approaches follow the two ideas: